-CagA is a bacterial protein that induces specific modifications in the morphology of epithelial cell and alteration of cell polarity, leading to a “hummingbird” phenotype.
-Changes in cytoskeleton associated with the development of gastric adenocarcinoma can also be triggered by that virulence factor[43].
-CagA gene is contained in cag pathogenicity island, a region that also possesses the coding sequence of a type IV secretion system (T4SS)[11].
+CagA is a bacterial protein that induces specific modifications in the morphology of epithelial cells while altering cell polarity, leading to a “hummingbird” phenotype.
+Changes in cytoskeleton associated with the development of gastric adenocarcinoma can also be triggered by this virulence factor[43].
+The CagA gene is contained in a cag pathogenicity island, a region that also possesses the coding sequence of a type IV secretion system (T4SS)[11].
 This bacterial structure is responsible for performing the translocation of CagA, as well as peptidoglycans, into host cells[44].
-Within the host cell, CagA undergoes tyrosine phosphorylation at Glu-Pro-Ile-Tyr-Ala (EPIYA) motif, a variable C-terminal CagA region that can be composed by different EPIYA segments (EPIYA-A, EPIYA-B, EPIYA-C and EPIYA-D)[45].
+Within the host cell, CagA undergoes tyrosine phosphorylation at a Glu-Pro-Ile-Tyr-Ala (EPIYA) motif, a variable C-terminal CagA region that can be composed by different EPIYA segments (EPIYA-A, EPIYA-B, EPIYA-C and EPIYA-D)[45].
 EPIYA-A and EPIYA-B segments have been found in most cagA-positive H. pylori strains, while EPIYA-C and EPIYA-D segments are related to Western and Eastern strains, respectively[46].
-H. pylori strains containing EPIYA-D or at least two EPIYA-C segments in its cagA gene are associated with higher risk of cancer development[47].
-Besides that, Queiroz et al[48] demonstrated, in a Brazilian population, that first-degree relatives of patients with gastric cancer tend to be infected by H. pylori strains containing two or more EPIYA-C segments.
-After phosphorylation, CagA activates SHP-2 (SH2-containing protein-tyrosine phosphatase), which promotes the cell changes cited above[49].
+H. pylori strains containing EPIYA-D or at least two EPIYA-C segments in its cagA gene are associated with a higher risk of cancer development[47].
+In addition, Queiroz et al[48] demonstrated in a Brazilian population that first-degree relatives of patients with gastric cancer tend to be infected by H. pylori strains containing two or more EPIYA-C segments.
+After phosphorylation, CagA activates SHP-2 (SH2-containing protein-tyrosine phosphatase), which promotes the cell changes mentioned above[49].

 Non-CagA virulence factors

 Other various virulence factors have been related to an increased H. pylori capacity to impair gastric homeostasis.
-Among them, VacA is a determinant protein for H. pylori pathogenicity and its gene is present in almost all bacterial strains.
+Among them, VacA is a determinant protein for H. pylori pathogenicity, and its gene is present in almost all bacterial strains.
 VacA promotes the formation of acidic vacuoles in the cytoplasm of gastric epithelial cells.
 Consequently, the integrity of mitochondria, cytoplasmic membrane, and endomembranous structures is destabilized, leading cells to collapse[50].
-Moreover, this protein might also promotes the activation and suppression of the immune response, inducing immune tolerance and persistent H. pylori infection through its activities on T-cells and antigen-presenting cells[51].
-The set of changes performed by this virulence factor add to enhanced gastritis, as well as to ulcer and cancer development[12].
+Moreover, this protein might also promote the activation and suppression of the immune response, inducing immune tolerance and persistent H. pylori infection through its activities on T-cells and antigen-presenting cells[51].
+The set of changes performed by this virulence factor adds to enhanced gastritis, as well as to ulcer and cancer development[12].

-Another bacterial protein, DupA, seems to provide a higher acid resistance to the bacterium and also might promotes an increase in the production of IL-8 in the antral gastric mucosa.
-Enhanced IL-8 levels leads to mucosal inflammation and polymorphonuclear leukocytes infiltration, what contributes to the emergence of gastritis and duodenal ulcer[13].
-Interestingly, the relation between dupA-positive H. pylori strains and duodenal ulcer have been observed in Asian countries, but not in Western population[52].
-Furthermore, our group demonstrated that the presence of functional dupA in H. pylori strains have been considered a protective factor for gastric carcinoma development[53].
-The products of the gene dupA are homologues of VirB4 ATPase, which is usually related to the mounting of secretion apparatus, however, the probable association of dupA with H. pylori T4SS still needs to be better elucidated[13].
+Another bacterial protein, DupA, seems to provide a higher acid resistance to the bacterium, and also might promote an increase in the production of IL-8 in the antral gastric mucosa.
+Enhanced IL-8 levels lead to mucosal inflammation and polymorphonuclear leukocyte infiltration, which contributes to the emergence of gastritis and duodenal ulcers[13].
+Interestingly, the relation between dupA-positive H. pylori strains and duodenal ulcers has been observed in Asian countries, but not in the Western population[52].
+Furthermore, our group demonstrated that the presence of functional dupA in H. pylori strains has been considered as a protective factor for gastric carcinoma development[53].
+The gene products of dupA are homologues of the VirB4 ATPase, which is related to the mounting of the secretion apparatus, however, the probable association of dupA with H. pylori T4SS still needs to be better elucidated[13].